 - There are no dirty areas on the container features that are related to the network objects selected in the object tables referenced in the active map.

-- This operation can be executed from either a utility network or trace network in a file geodatabase, a utility network or trace network service, or a database connection to a utility network or trace network in an enterprise geodatabase.
+- This operation can be executed from either a utility network or trace network in a file or mobile geodatabase, a utility network or trace network service, or a database connection to a utility network or trace network in an enterprise geodatabase.

 When consuming a utility network or trace network service, to generate network diagrams for a particular past moment, see Working with historical moments.